brispem/FREE-GENAI-BOOTCAMP-2025/README.md

 - Exploration of HuggingFace models and integration techniques
 - Frontend development skills with React, shadcn/ui, and modern UI components
 - AI-assisted development using Cursor as a coding assistant
+- Version control with Git and GitHub repositories for collaborative development and code management

 ## Future Enhancements